Skip to content

 Shipping Context Headers

-The name field is optional, but generally recommended.
+The name field of the context is optional, but strongly recommended.

 Defining a Domain Vision Statement